-CornerHouse is an accredited Children’s Advocacy Center located in Minneapolis, Minnesota.
-In its 28th year, the mission of CornerHouse is listen and offer hope and healing to those silenced by trauma and violence.
-CornerHouse provides forensic interviews, medical services and family services to children, adolescents and vulnerable adults in two locations: Minneapolis and Rogers, Minnesota.
+CornerHouse is an accredited, internationally-recognized children’s advocacy center.
+Our mission is to listen and offer hope and healing to those silenced by trauma and violence.
+CornerHouse provides forensic interviews, medical services and family services to children, adolescents and vulnerable adults who report experiencing or witnessing violence.
 CornerHouse also provides high-quality training to professionals regionally, nationally and internationally.
-CornerHouse is a dynamic organization with robust growth during the past 5 years, a staff of 20 and a community board of directors of up to 21 members.

 Position responsibilities include, but are not limited to:

 - Assure the comfort of children, adolescents, vulnerable adults and their caregivers at CornerHouse

 - Build strong relationships with representatives of the multidisciplinary team, including law enforcement, child protection, medical personnel, prosecution, victim advocates, and mental health providers

 - Provide floating staffing coverage when other Specialist team members are absent.

 - Assist with forensic special projects, such as re-accreditation.

 - Handle administrative tasks such as meeting preparation, minute-taking, filing, etc.

 - Respond to information requests in consultation with the agency’s pro bono attorneys in accordance with agency policy.

 - Represent CornerHouse at the SMARTeam and other committees for service providers as directed.